purescript-contrib/purescript-argonaut-core/README.md

 Just like in a `case ... of` expression, the final value that the whole expression evaluates to comes from evaluating exactly one of the 'alternatives' (functions) that you pass in.
-In fact, you can tell that this is the case just by looking at the type signature of `foldJson`, because of a property called *parametricity* (although a deeper explanation of parametricity is outside the scope of this tutorial).
+In fact, you can tell that this is the case just by looking at the type signature of `caseJson`, because of a property called *parametricity* (although a deeper explanation of parametricity is outside the scope of this tutorial).